Earth Notes: Measuring Our Electrical Appliance Energy Consumption

 Show Me The Money

-A gadget or appliance using 1W all year costs over £1 per year (2017).
-Beware of devices such as microwave oven clocks and cable TV boxes and games consoles left on all the time; even standby can be expensive!
+A gadget or appliance using 1W all year costs over £1 per year (2017 prices).
+So beware of devices such as microwave oven clocks and cable TV boxes and games consoles left on all the time.
+Even standby can be expensive!

 |Item||Power W (peak)||Notes|